vycke/crinkles.dev/src/writing/how-to-make-framework-decisions.md

 And do not start saying “but we do not always know what your users want”.
 It is part of the _concept_ phase that you figure out _just enough_.
 More importantly, technology choices are hardly ever driven by functional requirements.
 Non-functional requirements, known as [quality attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes), have a much bigger impact on the decisions we have to make.
 They are a great way to understand _value over time_.
 Some general rules I believe you can use to make decisions:

-- _Compatibility_ & _interoperability_ : the web platform has an amazing track record for backward compatibility.
-Stay close to native web technologies and reduce abstractions.
-- _Evolvability_: frameworks often provide new features.
-But once these features become web-native, frameworks fail to adjust.
+- _Compatibility_: frameworks evolve fast, but so does the web platform.
+Frameworks gave us components, but once the web gave us web-components, some frameworks failed to adopt it (looking at you [React](https://custom-elements-everywhere.com/libraries/react/results/results.html)).
+The web platforms is backward compatible, frameworks are not.
 - _Stability_: reduce the number of dependencies in production code and (build-)tooling.
 Staying close to native web technologies is one way to achieve this.
 It is not the only way.
+- _Portability_: good software design reduces the *cost of change*.
+Want the ability to switch between tools or even frameworks?
+Stay close to the web platform.
-- _Responsiveness_: focus on web performance metrics, never go for a SPA framework.
+- _Performance efficiency_: focus on web performance metrics, never go for a SPA framework.

 The decisions we make should not only be driven by (non-)functional requirements.
 Most development work that we do are limited to (business) constraints we need to work with.
 Budgets and timelines are of course our worst enemies.
 When you have a team of React developers you cannot easily introduce native web components.
 And let’s not forget that someone has to maintain the build infrastructure.
 This can be painful in a big corporation.